nojb/ocaml-imap/README.md

 ### Debug trace

-One can turn on debug output by setting the variable `Imap.debug` to true:
+One can turn on debug output by setting the variable `Imap.Client.debug` to true:
 ```ocaml
 # Imap.Client.debug := true;;
 - : unit = ()